Hagar-zakaria/Streamlining-Your-Reports-Automating-Dashboards-with-Python-SQL-and-Power-BI-/README.md

 import pyodbc
 ```

-### Getting Current Date Because the Doesn't Come With a Date Column
+### Getting Current Date Because it doesn't Come With a Date Column

 ```python
 from datetime import date